• Home + Organization

 New England · June 7, 2022

 I’ve been visiting Cape Cod since I was an infant, and it’s so fun to go now with my kids.
+(My husband grew up vacationing on the Cape too, so we have a wealth of knowledge between the two of us!)
 Today I’m sharing a bunch of activities you can do on the Cape with kids, specifically in the Chatham area.

 Chatham is considered “the elbow” of the Cape, about a 45 minute drive once you’re over the bridge.
 (If you look at a map of Massachusetts, which kind of looks like it has an arm off of it, Chatham is all the way East before you have to go North.
 If that make sense?)